zenstackhq/zenstack-docs/blog/openapi/index.md

 }
 ```

-Login requires verification of credentials and we need to implement it manually.
+Login requires verification of credentials, and we need to implement it manually.
 Install several new dependencies:

 ```bash
 npm install bcryptjs jsonwebtoken dotenv